-The Composition scheme under the GST is an easy, low procedure and compliance friendly tax scheme for small and medium enterprises.
+The Composition scheme under the GST is an easy, low procedure and compliance friendly tax scheme for small and medium enterprises -both providing goods and services.
 Under the scheme, firms under a threshold limit of turnover can pay a fixed percentage of their turnover as tax.
 They need to fill only reduced number of returns compared to normal tax payers under GST.

 Why Composition Scheme?